Thibedeau History, Family Crest & Coats of Arms

 Hippolyte Thivierge, born in 1631, was a French merchant and tanner.
 He married Renée Herve in France and they eventually travelled together to Canada around the middle of the 17th century.
 They settled at Sainte-Famille-de-l'île-d'Orléans until Hippolyte's death on 11th December 1700.
 Renée passed away on 11th November 1702.

 François Thibeault, born in 1640, son of Louis and Renée (née Gauthier), travelled from France to Canada in the 17th century.
 After arriving in Quebec he married Elisabeth-Agnes Lefebvre, daughter of Guillaume and Barbe (née Viet), at Sainte-Anne-de-Beaupré on 14th October 1670.
 They remained together in Quebec until François died on 16th November 1721.
 Elisabeth-Agnes passed away on 8th July 1725.

 Early History of the Thibedeau family

-Another 168 words (12 lines of text) covering the year 1844 is included under the topic Early Thibedeau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Thibedeau research.
+Another 95 words (7 lines of text) covering the years 1844, 1924 and 1921 are included under the topic Early Thibedeau History in all our PDF Extended History products and printed products wherever possible.